basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 their storage system to meet their desired performance, durability and consistency SLAs by allowing them to tune the parameters N, R, and W.

-# Ditto for Riak, although we're way older than a year at this point!
 The production use of Dynamo for the past year demonstrates that decentralized techniques can be combined to provide a single highly-available system.
 Its success in one of the most challenging application environments shows that an eventual-consistent storage system can be a building block for highly-available